-Individuals with preclinical and clinical assignments must be registered/licensed with their respective regulatory authorities.
+Individuals with preclinical and clinical assignments must be registered/licensed and in good standing with their respective regulatory authorities.
 Dental hygienists appointed as clinicians, assigned preclinical and clinical supervisory responsibilities, must have training in educational theory and methodology, and a minimum of three (3) years of dental hygiene clinical experience.